delvedor/Tyval/README.md

 tyval.extend(function someName () {
   this.validators.push(function someName () {
     // your validation code
-    check &= // your boolean validator
+    check = check && // your boolean validator
   })
   return this
 })